Experiencing Mac Mini M1 Bluetooth issues? Try these surefire hacks!

 Before we get into the more comprehensive solutions, let’s finish with those easy-as-pie first.
 So here's another one: if you haven't already, unpair all your Bluetooth devices and turn your Bluetooth off.
 Here's how:

-Now, Press the Turn Bluetooth off button.
+Now, Turn Bluetooth off.

 Wait for a few minutes and turn Bluetooth on again.
 Reconnect and pair your devices one by one.

 Suppose this doesn't solve the problem, head to the next tip.

 3. Reset Bluetooth module